Working with early trauma in adults: a psychoanalytic approach to psychotic anxieties and defences

 Time: 4.30 – 6.30pm

-About Katherine Killick
+Hosted by Katherine Killick

 Katherine Killick is a Training Analyst of the Society of Analytical Psychology and a Training and Supervising Analyst of the British Jungian Analytic Association.
 She regularly contributes to the Jungian analytic trainings at the Society of Analytical Psychology and the West Midlands Institute of Psychotherapy through her work as a seminar leader.